jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Access Controller Parts

-In one access controller you can use an exclusion access controller, an object level restriction *and* a globality level restriction:
+In one access controller you can use an exclusion access controller, an object level restriction *and* a module level restriction:

-- Protected Up 1 Globality Up 2
+- Protected Up 1 Module Up 2

 Access controllers as such are not usual, though and *if* you use them, they’re not very diverse.